mvolkmann/blog/src/swift/swift-lang.md

 Here are all the required struct definitions followed by an API call and decoding the result.
 In particular, see the `Location` struct.
+Properties that are not needed can be omitted from these structs even though they may be present in the JSON.

 ```swift
 struct Address: Decodable {